-Not quite.
-After speaking with baristas, reading hundreds of product reviews on ProductReview.com.au and CHOICE, and crunching the real numbers on cost-per-cup, we found that most Aussies fall into one of three traps when buying a coffee machine.
-This guide will help you avoid all of them.
+Australia has over 54,000 cafΓ©s, more per capita than almost anywhere on Earth.
+We invented the flat white, we drove Starbucks out of the country, and roughly 75% of us drink coffee every single day.
+After speaking with baristas, reading hundreds of reviews on ProductReview.com.au and CHOICE, and crunching the real cost-per-cup numbers, we found most Aussies fall into one of three traps when buying a coffee machine.
+This guide will help you dodge all of them.

 Nespresso machines are everywhere.
 They're sleek, they're cheap upfront, and George Clooney makes them look very sophisticated.
 A Nespresso Essenza Mini costs around AU$149, and you can find a Vertuo Pop for about AU$179 at JB Hi-Fi or The Good Guys.